 But, two days into our break, my youngest little bloke has succumbed to the very contagious, hand foot and mouth disease.
-He’s covered in a nasty blistery rash and is as grumpy as a virally-infected 3 year old should be.
-So, our weeks activities have been cancelled while we endure an enforced quarantine.
+He’s covered in a nasty blistery rash and is as grumpy as a virally-infected three-year-old should be.
+So, our weeks’ activities have been cancelled while we endure an enforced quarantine.

-A bit of research had me raiding our recycle bin for our used milk cartons for a recyclable (and gloriously free!) solution.
+A bit of research had me raiding our recycling bin for our used milk cartons for a recyclable (and gloriously free!) solution.

-I dug out two, two litre milk containers, and one three litre container.
+I dug out two, two-litre milk bottle, and one three litre milk bottle.

 The kids impatiently waited for me to get the photo taken so they could grab their tools and begin the